This Version Posted: September 21, 2020

 Fact Sheet: Physical Distancing – Public Health Ontario

-You are strongly urged to practise physical distancing as much as possible anytime you’re outdoors or in the community.
-This is essential to slow the spread of COVID-19.
-This means limiting the number of people with whom you come in contact.
+Practise physical distancing as much as possible anytime you’re outdoors or in the community.
+This is important to prevent the spread of COVID-19.

 NOTE: Ontario is now encouraging people to create a social circle during COVID-19.
 A family or social circle allows up to 10 people to interact closely with each other, without the need for physical distancing.
-These circles would be the only exception when people should not stay 2 metres (6 feet) apart.
+These circlesare the only exception when people should not stay 2 metres (6 feet) apart.

 Tips for Physical Distancing: